MicrosoftDocs/ATADocs/ATPDocs/ensure-privileged-accounts-with-sensitive-flag.md

 ## Remediation steps

-1. Review the list of exposed entities to discover which of your privileged accounts don’t have the configuration flag "this account is sensitive and cannot be delegated".
+1. Review the list of exposed entities to discover which of your privileged accounts don’t have the configuration flag "this account is sensitive and cannot be delegated."

 1. Take appropriate action on those accounts:

-- For user accounts: by setting the account's control flags to "this account is sensitive and cannot be delegated".
+- For user accounts: by setting the account's control flags to "this account is sensitive and cannot be delegated."
 Under the Account tab, select the check box to this flag in the Account Options section.
 This will prevent users from gaining access to the account and manipulating system settings.
 ![Screenshot of user profile.](media/ensure-privileged-accounts-with-sensitive-flag/administrator-properties.png)

 - For device accounts: